kodecocodes/i9t/introducing-app-search/introducing-app-search.markdown

 attributeSet.relatedUniqueIdentifier = objectId
 ```

-This assignment is to build a relationship between this `NSUserActivity` and what will soon be an `CSSearchableItem` that you will be inserting into the CoreSpotlight index.
+This assignment is to build a relationship between your `NSUserActivity` and what will soon be an `CSSearchableItem` that you will be inserting into the CoreSpotlight index.
 If you do not relate the two records, your users will begin seeing duplicate search results.

 Next you need to create the `CSSearchableItem` that is required to index directly with CoreSpotlight.
 Add the following computed property definition to **EmployeeExt.swift**.